amiteinav/bigquery/audit_logs/readme.md

 ## Copying the data source in Data Studio
 * Log in to Data Studio and create a copy of this[1] data source.
-* Click here[2] for more information on copying data sources.
+* Here[2] is for more information on copying data sources.

 [1] https://datastudio.google.com/u/2/datasources/10MfID78E_Dyw_n9Cc6gDGUuGyRHrN6dh

 [2] https://support.google.com/datastudio/answer/7421646?hl=en&ref_topic=6370331

-* There are three derived fields need to be defined in the datasource.
+* There are three derived fields that need to be defined in the datasource.
   * totalCached: SUM(numCached);
   * pctCached: totalCached / COUNT(isCached);
   * table: CONCAT(referencedTables.projectId, '.',referencedTables.datasetId,'.',referencedTables.tableId);